Star Wars: Jedi Survivor

 There are two additions to Jedi Survivor that save exploration, however.
 The first is the opportunity to find and recruit new characters to Greez’s saloon, which functions as a hub of operations for Cal.
 There, we can have conversations, play minigames, and even listen to music if we come across and recruit a lost DJ.
 Jedi Survivor needed more of this kind of substantial reward and fewer mustaches and vents.

 The second addition to the game is Breath of the Wild’s shrines: self-contained zones that offer a long platforming challenge, an arena to fight in, or a series of puzzles that extend through a couple of rooms to solve, which here usually involve moving around an orb with the force, as it creates paths when put on top of specific pedestals.
-These “shrines” offer both variety and some well-thought-out challenges and so are, even if a bit rare occurence, a breath of fresh air in the game.
+These “shrines” offer both variety and some well-thought-out challenges, being a breath of fresh air in the game, even if a bit of a rare occurrence.

 Finally, the way Cal gets new abilities is still problematic.
 Most of them are upgrades to his droid, which makes sense and is great, but the game still has moments where Cal just “remembers” some of his abilities.
 There’s one scene where he’s surrounded by turrets and then suddenly recalls a similar time when an old friend of his slammed the things to the ground with the force – and so now Cal can simply do that too.
 Why didn’t he learn the ability when he watched it being performed the first time?
 Why didn’t the memory trigger with all the other turrets and dead ends that required it until that point?
 We must not ask these questions and just be content with the many mustaches and vents we can now acquire with it.